We are committed to keeping your data safe and secure

 We make encrypted backups of all customer data (both databases and documents) at regular intervals throughout the day, every day.
 These backups are securely transferred to an off-site location.
 Off-site backups are stored for 6 months.

 Our disaster recovery program ensures that our services remain available or are easily recoverable in the case of a disaster.
-This is accomplished through building a robust technical environment, creating disaster recovery plans, and testing.
+This is accomplished by building a robust technical environment, creating disaster recovery plans, and testing.

 Additional Product Security Features